-This topic describes Controller Admin settings that are specific to the Machine Agent.
+This page describes Controller Admin settings that are specific to the Machine Agent.
 You need the root user password to change these settings.

-You can change the amount of Machine Agent data you retain in the Controller database by changing the retention period for machine agent snapshots.
+You can change the amount of Machine Agent data you retain in the Controller database by changing the retention period for Machine Agent snapshots.
 Lowering the retention settings purges data that is aged out by the new retention setting and reduces the amount of data stored by the Controller on an ongoing basis.
-When tuning the size of the Controller database, this can be a good place to start.
+Consider the amount of Machine Agent data to retain when tuning the size of the Controller database.

 Log in to the Controller administration console using the root user password.
 See Access the Administration Console.

 Use the root user password to access the Admin console when the Controller is installed in single- or multi-tenant mode.
-For a discussion of the root password, see User Management.
+See Update the Root User and Glassfish Admin Passwords

-- Change the settings as needed and Save.
+- Change the settings as needed, and then select Save.

-Changes to the settings take effect the next time the agent is restarted and connects to the Controller.
+Changes to the settings occur the next time you restart the Agent and it connects to the Controller.

 Controller Settings Reference for Machine Agent